 The credit reporting body may provide the information that we report about you to other credit providers to assist them to assess your credit worthiness.
 We may also obtain information that other credit providers have provided to the credit reporting body to use in our assessments of your credit-worthiness.

-The information that we can exchange includes your identification details, what type of loans you have, how much you have borrowed, whether or not you have met your loan payment obligations and if you have committed a serious credit infringement (such as fraud).
+The information that we can exchange includes your identification details, what type of loans you have, how much you have borrowed, whether or not you have met your loan payment obligations, if you have entered into any hardship arrangements and if you have met those and if you have committed a serious credit infringement (such as fraud).